 Many of the early riders, especially in California, came from a skateboarding culture and thus did not have a knowledge or history of ski etiquette.
-As a result, they were at odds with skiing’s reputation as a sport of sophistication.
 This early clash grew into stereotypes on both sides, poisoning relations for years to come.

 In its early years, snowboarding was owned by the teenager demographic.
 The got-to-be-different imperative of the adolescent years spilled over into an “attitude” that looked less than fondly upon adults, who dominated skiing.
 Skiers, for their part, often returned the favor (“young punks”).
 Happily, snowboarding is now a sport for all ages.

 News reports may have played a part as well.
 Lowell Hart (author of “The Snowboard Book”), reminds us that members of the news media sell articles and attract viewers through controversy.
 It’s not that they create a story where none exist (though, if you remember Janet Cooke and Jason Blair, that sometimes happens); rather, conflict sells stories, which in turns may increase the magnitude of the conflict in the public’s mind.